esteinborn/Responsive-View-Full-Site/README.md

 2. Place the contents of `rwd-display.css` in your stylesheet.
 3. Include the `rwd-display.js` file *after* jQuery.

 Feel free to change the button text!
+Be sure to change the text in the JavaScript as well.

 ### Support
 You can read about what browsers and devices support this technique here: [http://www.quirksmode.org/mobile/tableViewport.html?#link4](http://www.quirksmode.org/mobile/tableViewport.html?#link4)